top of page

 VIEW CURRENT & PAST WINNING ENVELOPES

-2024 theme: Mapping the World's Cities
+2024 theme: Mapping the World's Cities:

 The world’s great cities have distinctive landmarks, cultures, histories, cuisines, or geography that are said to put each town “on the map.”
 There is even a tradition of depicting such characteristics on actual maps.
 Your challenge is to pick a city and consider what contributes to its unique character.
 For example, what makes New York bustling, Paris romantic, Tokyo energetic, and Sydney beautiful?
 Then—using artistry, lettering and the integration of postage stamps—create some sort of map on your Graceful Envelope that captures the spirit of the city of your choice.
 Artistically address your envelope to: